alik604/bandwidth-hog/readme.md

 ### Suggested Integration

 Integrate into a bot-net to organically ddos a network.
-This may require using this proof-of-concept into a headless browser and configuring it to appear to be a popular end-user browser which will in-turn mask traffic as legitimate
+This may require merging this proof-of-concept into a headless browser and configuring it to appear to be a popular end-user browser which will in-turn mask traffic as legitimate

 Interesting posts to neglect reading